rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

 the inline presentation of validation within or below identified inputs prior to submitting or refreshing the page.
 It can allow us to confirm the data has successfully met the form field requirements or present the user with further instruction.

-It is assumed that client validation is used where possible.
+It is assumed that client side validation is used where possible.

-There are three specific timing events that can be targeted to provide notification updates
+There are three unique opportunities which can be targeted to provide notification updates

 -  [While user is typing](#while-user-is-typing-oninput): using the `OnInput` event
 -  [Once the user moves focus](#once-the-user-moves-focus-onchange): using the `OnChange` event